fverdoja/booster-tutor/README.md

 *custom draft format* feature on CubeCobra.
-If your cube has a custom draft format, configured on CubeCobra using **only tags**, and you have tagged all cards in the cube accordingly, the bot will create a pack with slots following the given tag.
+If your cube has a custom draft format, configured on CubeCobra using **only tags**, and you have tagged all cards in the cube accordingly, the bot will create a pack with slots following the given tags.
 Morevover, if you set up the custom draft format to allow any number of copies of a card, the bot will respect that setting as well. **Note:** the bot will only follow the first pack of the first custom draft format setup on CubeCobra.